 What is HFC-23?

-The projects on the voluntary destruction of the HFC-23 are recognised by the CDM.
+The voluntary destruction projects of the HFC-23 are recognised by the Clean Development Mechanism (CDM).
 Due to their low cost and emissions reduction capacity, these projects are highly profitable for the industry.
-The profit is so high that the projects represent an important incentive for the industry to continue to produce this refrigerant despite the decreasing demand.
-This incentive is therefore contradictory to the revision of the Montreal Protocol that aims at reducing the use of this product.
+Notwithstanding the principles of the Montreal Protocol, the high profit of HFC-23 generates an incentive to continue its production.